 Title I School Wide

-Phelps County R-III School District is a Title I School Wide school serving students K-8.
+The Phelps County R-III School District is a Title I Schoolwide program serving students K-8.
 This Title I Federally funded program allows us to provide extra instructional opportunities for students with demonstrated need in reading and math.

 We invite and encourage parents to become involved in the partnership process.
 Please check the website under Parents & Students to find research based ideas to help your child in reading.
-We always seek parent input through a survey, Back to School Title I Night, and welcome parents visits and input throughout the year.
+We always seek parent input through a Survey, Back-to-School Title I Night, and also welcome parent visits and input throughout the year.
 If we may provide you with materials, answer questions, or provide information to help you better help your child at home, please let us know.

-Title I Nights are scheduled throughout the year as well as parents information provided.
-Together we can create an environment that is designed to help the students that have the greatest struggle in reading and math.
-Please watch this website, the Cardinals Nest, and Newsletters from teachers for further information.
+Title I Nights and Title I Events are scheduled throughout the year as well as information provided to parents.
+Together we can create an environment that is designed to help the students who have the greatest struggle in reading and math.
+Please watch this website and newsletters from teachers for further information.

-The overall goal of Phelps County R3 District’s School Wide Title I Program is to promote partnerships that will increase parental involvement and participation in promoting the social, emotional, and academic growth of children.
+The overall goal of the Phelps County R-III District’s Schoolwide Title I Program is to promote partnerships that will increase parental involvement and participation in promoting the social, emotional, and academic growth of children.

-Phelps County R3 Title I Parent Involvement Plan
+Phelps County R-III Title I Parent Involvement Plan

 The District shall have a Title I Parent Advisory Council comprised of dedicated parents, community members, and school employees who are committed to building strong partnerships between homes, school, and community.
 The following Title I Parent Involvement Plan will be reviewed annually and revised as appropriate to include the following.